vikash18o19/MEAN_project/README.md

 ## To locally run:
 -  clone the repository using ```git clone```
 -  ```npm install```
+-  create mongoDB atlas cluster and save credentials in .env as MONGODB_URI
 -  ```npm run dev``` to run through nodemon